wko27/blog/_daily/2018-03-01-Blender_Broke.md

   * attempted a few fixes, but think I need a replacement :(

 TODAY:
+* fft in Python and started doing signal analysis
 * burrito for lunch
 * server-side refactor to Java
   * stache messaging working perfectly still :D